kevinyamauchi/cellier/docs/Explanations/logging.md

 ## Categories

-There are four independent loggers, each covering a different part of the
+There are six independent loggers, each covering a different part of the
 pipeline:

 | Category | Logger name | What it covers |